WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 -   `source_event_id`: 64-bit event id set on the attribution source

 -   `trigger_data`: 3-bit data set in the attribution trigger redirect

--   `credit`: integer in range [0, 100], denotes the percentage of credit this source received for the given trigger.
-If a trigger only had one matching source, this will be 100.

 The advertiser site’s eTLD+1 will be added as the Referrer.
 Note that it might be useful to advertise which data limits were used in the